tldr-pages/tldr/pages/common/tree.md

 > Show the contents of the current directory as a tree.

-- Show files and directories with a depth of 'num':
+- Show files and directories with a depth of 'num' (where 1 means the current directory):

 `tree -L {{num}}`